cloud-simple/docker-ciscat/README.md

 ### `smb`

-* The container runs `samba (smbd)` service which serves Assessor App content in **Centralized Workflow** mode
+* The container runs `samba (smbd)` service which serves Assessor App content in '**Centralized Workflow**' mode
 * According to `docker-compose.yaml` file the container is starting with the host path `/srv/docker/smb` mounted as the container volume with path `/data`
 * To serve Assessor App the container ENTRYPOINT script (`entrypoint.sh`) creates (and fills with approprate content) the directory structure for SMB share folder (available within container file system at `/data/shares/${SAMBA_SHARE_NAME}` path) and make all necessary changes for `smbd` configuration
-* All the required content of Assessor App Shared Folder direcory structure (below the `/data/shares/${SAMBA_SHARE_NAME}` directory) is based on the structure and content of **downloads** directory (available within container file system at `/data/downloads` path, and provided via the mentioned above container volume) and formed in the following way
+* All the required content of Assessor App Shared Folder direcory structure (below the `/data/shares/${SAMBA_SHARE_NAME}` directory) is based on the structure and content of '**downloads**' directory (available within container file system at `/data/downloads` path, and provided via the mentioned above container volume) and formed in the following way
   * If a component of Assessor App Shared Folder direcory structure exists (available via the mentioned above container volume on `/data/shares/${SAMBA_SHARE_NAME}` path) the component content is not recreated and is left as is
   * If a component of Assessor App Shared Folder direcory structure doesn't exist, the component content is created from the corresponding `.zip` file provided via the mentioned above container volume on `/data/downloads` path
   * The ENTRYPOINT script expects the following direcory structure present within container file system at `/data/downloads` path with the corresponding distribution `.zip` files, where one directory contains only one `.zip` file